 There’s a lot to like about Buffer.
 Scheduling social content is a task on every marketer’s list.
-It shouldn’t be all your content, but scheduled promotions, evergreen content and holiday content makes sense for efficiency.
+It shouldn’t be all your content, but scheduled promotions, evergreen content, and holiday content make sense for efficiency.
 The Buffer browser extension is also a great way to send out content to multiple channels.
-As a social media collaboration tool, it has great functionality for drafting, scheduling and getting approvals on your next viral post.
+As a social media collaboration tool, it has great functionality for drafting, scheduling, and getting approvals on your next viral post.
 And with Pablo, it takes only a few clicks to turn your copy into a good-looking graphic.

 Use Buffer if: you need a way to collaborate on multiple social presences and schedule content.

 StayFocusd + Pomodoro: Creative Bursts

 The biggest challenge in the creative process is often focusing.
 StayFocusd is a great extension that allows you to keep your focus on what you’re working on by limiting distractive websites.
-Pomodoro is another great way to ensure when you are focusing it’s done with all your attention and ensure that your are optimizing your productive work hours.
+Pomodoro is another great way to ensure when you are focusing it’s done with all your attention and ensure that you are optimizing your productive work hours.

 Use StayFocusd/Pomodoro if: you need a little extra help to keep your focus.

-We use pocket for two things.
+We use Pocket for two things.
 First: bookmarking content we really like using the Pocket plugin.
 The other is content discovery – their emails are a curated collection of great content, often long-form, that is surfaced from its community.
 This is one of our favorite collaboration tools thanks to the tool’s connection to potential networking communities.